jmaldia/frontend-nanodegree-feedreader/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

-## How to run the project/test?
-1. Open the index.js file on the browser
-2. The test results will be shown at the bottom of the window
-3. You can click on a Suite or Spec
-4. If there are failures, go to the code base and make appropriate changes.